Compassionate communication with patients should be considered as part of the cure and plays an important role in practice success.

 From using visual aids to explain complex treatment procedures to the type of equipment used, managing schedules, practice administration, and patient communication, technology amplifies the quality of your patient communication and interaction.
 Practice management software (PMS) is a great investment that aids patient communication processes at a practice.

 CareStack helps you roll out a structured communication framework that provides a convenient pre-visit process, seamless check-ins during visits, and ongoing post-visit patient engagement.
-CareStack features solutions such as easy to use online scheduling and forms, appointment reminders, custom campaigns, automatic curbside check-ins, detailed breakdown of benefits, patient payments via text and makes collecting patient reviews a breeze for both patients and the practice.
+CareStack features solutions such as easy-to-use online scheduling and forms, appointment reminders, custom campaigns, automatic curbside check-ins, detailed breakdown of benefits, and patient payments via text and makes collecting patient reviews a breeze for both patients and the practice.

-The relevance of excellent patient communication is often downplayed and is considered as an add-on to dental treatments.
-But from a patient’s perspective – communication holds equal importance, if not more.
+The relevance of excellent patient communication is often downplayed and is considered an add-on to dental treatments.
+But from a patient’s perspective, communication holds equal importance, if not more.
 Effective patient communication builds stronger customer relationships, develops customer loyalty, generates referrals, boosts patient volumes, and improves the reputation of your dental practice.